Non-thermal Sunyaev-Zeldovich signal from radio galaxy lobes: Interdependency and degeneracy between parameters of the radio galaxy evolution model

-It is interesting to note that although the pressure inside a cocoon changes as the cocoon expands, for a particular cocoon size at any instant, both the radio power and $y_{NT}$ are independent of the redshift.
+It is interesting to note that although the pressure inside a radio lobe changes as the lobe expands, for a particular lobe size at any instant, both the radio power and $y_{\rm{NT}}$ are independent of the redshift.
 This may be understood from Eq. \ref{cocoonsize}.
-Given a particular size, since we assume the density of the surrounding medium to be independent of redshift, the pressure inside the cocoon and, therefore $y_{NT}$, is independent for all redshifts.
+Given a particular size, since we assume the density of the surrounding medium to be independent of redshift, the pressure inside the radio galaxy lobe and, therefore $y_{\rm{NT}}$, is independent for all redshifts.
 Radio power is the same once the jet lifetime is held constant and the injected particles by the jet becomes constant for all cases.
-For a fixed radio power, $y_{NT}$ increases with decreasing cocoon size as pressure increases with decreasing volume.
-For $10^7$yr$<\Delta t<10^8$yr, the jet with lower lifetime stops supplying particles, which then leads to reduction in emitted radio power for the jet with $t_j$=$10^7$yr compared to one with $t_j$=$10^8$ yr.
-The size of the cocoon also makes a difference.
-For a given jet luminosity, the cocoon can expand to 460 kpc relatively easily compared to 1400 kpc for $t_j=10^7$ yr while the jet is still on.
-Therefore, a cocoon of size 460 kpc has significant radio power for both lifetimes, $t_j$=$10^7$ and $10^8$ yr.
-In contrast, for a 1400 kpc sized cocoon, there is practically no radio power for the lower lifetime of $t_j$=$10^7$ yr .
-We conclude that selecting cocoons of high radio power and small size (which is more likely in cluster environment, as discussed earlier) would pay off towards detection of non-thermal SZ signal.
+For a fixed radio power, $y_{\rm{NT}}$ increases with decreasing lobe size as pressure increases with decreasing volume.
+For $10^7$yr$<\Delta t<10^8$yr, the jet with lower lifetime stops supplying particles, which then leads to reduction in emitted radio power for the jet with $t_{\rm J}$=$10^7$yr compared to one with $t_{\rm J}$=$10^8$ yr.
+The size of the radio lobe also makes a difference.
+For a given jet luminosity, the lobe can expand to 460 kpc relatively easily compared to 1400 kpc for $t_{\rm J}=10^7$ yr while the jet is still on.
+Therefore, a radio lobe of size 460 kpc has significant radio power for both lifetimes, $t_{\rm J}$=$10^7$ and $10^8$ yr.
+In contrast, for a 1400 kpc sized radio lobe , there is practically no radio power for the lower lifetime of $t_{\rm J}$=$10^7$ yr .
+We conclude that selecting radio galaxy lobes of high radio power and small size (which is more likely in cluster environment, as discussed earlier) would pay off towards detection of non-thermal SZ signal.